Great Retreat (Serbia): Occupation of Serbia

 Following the retreat, Serbia was divided into two separate military occupation zones.
-The Austro-Hungarian zone, which covered northern and central Serbia, established the Military General Governorate of Serbia, while the Bulgarian zone was divided into two separate administrative regions: the Military Inspection Area of Morava (centered in Niš) and the Military Inspection Area of Macedonia (centered in Skopje).
+The Austro-Hungarian zone, which covered Northern and Central Serbia, established the Military General Governorate of Serbia, while the Bulgarian zone was divided into two separate administrative regions: the Military Inspection Area of Morava (centered in Niš) and the Military Inspection Area of Macedonia (centered in Skopje).

 Both occupation regimes were highly repressive.
 Serbian civilians were subjected to mass internment, forced labour, famine, and denationalisation policies.
 In Bulgarian-occupied Serbia, a campaign of Bulgarisation was implemented, further alienating the Serbian population.
 Kosovo was partitioned between Austria-Hungary and Bulgaria.
-Metohija was incorporated into the Austro-Hungarian Military General Government of Montenegro, while Mitrovica and Vushtrri became part of the Austro-Hungarian Military Government of Serbia.
-The larger part of Kosovo, including Pristina, Prizren, Gjilan, Ferizaj, and Rahovec, was administered by the Bulgarian Military Region of Macedonia.
+Metohija was incorporated into the Austro-Hungarian Military General Government of Montenegro, while Mitrovica and Vučitrn became part of the Austro-Hungarian Military Government of Serbia.
+The larger part of Kosovo, including Pristina, Prizren, Gnjilane, Uroševac, and Orahovac, was administered by the Bulgarian Military Region of Macedonia.

-Serbian Forces on the Salonika Front
+Serbian forces on the Salonika Front

 Serbia began rebuilding its army in early 1916.
 More than 110,000 Serbian troops were transferred to the Allied base at Salonika after Greece entered the war.
-The Serbian army was reorganised on Corfu, where it largely maintained its previous structure.
+The Serbian Army was reorganised on Corfu, where it largely maintained its previous structure.
 Volunteers from Herzegovina, the Bay of Kotor, and Montenegro joined the Second Army, and Serbian forces were equipped with French weapons and trained under French military regulations.
 The reorganised Serbian forces included six infantry divisions and one cavalry division, each named after regions and rivers in Serbia.

 Between March and May 1916, Serbian units were transported from Corfu to the northern Aegean coast, primarily by French naval forces.
-By June 127,000 Serbian troops were stationed on the Halkidiki peninsula where they received further training and additional armaments.
+By June 127,000 Serbian troops were stationed on the Halkidiki Peninsula where they received further training and additional armaments.
 Their numbers grew to 152,000 by July, after which they were redeployed to the Salonika front.
 Serbia secured a degree of independent control over its troops while still coordinating with the broader Allied war effort.
-Despite the enormous human toll of the retreat, the reconstituted Serbian army played a decisive role in the final Allied offensives, significantly contributing to the breakthrough on the Macedonian front and the liberation of Serbia.
+Despite the enormous human toll of the retreat, the reconstituted Serbian Army played a decisive role in the final Allied offensives, significantly contributing to the breakthrough on the Macedonian front and the liberation of Serbia.